-Trains (Fastest): The fastest way to reach Ghent from Brussels is to take the SNCB train.
+Trains (Fastest): The fastest way to reach Ghent from Brussels is to take the SNCB train from city center.
 You will arrive in Ghent in 40 minutes or less.
 The train fare is 10 euros, one way.

 Drive: 50-minute drive to Ghent.

 Tours: With tons of tour options in Ghent, including a combined Ghent and Bruges trip (for those on a time crunch), tours are definitely a way to go.
 Tours are great value if you compare that to a train ride or gas/renting and a sightseeing guide.
-Some options for the tour are highlighted below
+Some options for small group and private tour are highlighted below

 |Ghent Day Tours from Brussels|